My finances 10 min

 DISCOVER THE TFSA WITH FLEXIFONDS

-Please read the prospectus before buying Fonds de solidarité FTQ shares.
+Please read the prospectus before subscribing to shares of the Fonds de solidarité FTQ.
 Copies of the prospectus may be obtained on the Website fondsftq.com, from a local representative or at the offices of the Fonds de solidarité FTQ.
 The shares of the Fonds de solidarité FTQ are not guaranteed, their value changes and past performance may not be repeated.

 About FlexiFonds de solidarité FTQ